rmesaf/React_StructureTemplate/README.md

 ## React Setup

 ### Initialize your package Manager
 Select the location where you want your project and type ```npm init``` on the terminal.
 This instruction will get you a lot of prompts but is ok (for now) if you just tap "intro" all over the process.
-This instruction will create a file called package.json, that contains metadata about you project, including info about the modules that you did install in your project.
+This instruction will create a file called package.json, that contains metadata about your project, including info about the modules that you did install in your project.

 ### Install React & ReactDOM
-The first pair of modules that you need are React and ReactDOM.
+The first modules that you need are React and ReactDOM.
 To install those modules you need type ```npm install --save react``` and ```npm install --save react-dom``` in the terminal.
 If you want You could condensate those instructions in one: ```npm install --save react react-dom```.
 Note the flag ```--save```.
-That tells your package manager that your aplication will going to need that module in both enviroments: *Development* and *Production*.
+That tells your package manager that your application will gonna need that module in both environments: *Development* and *Production*.

 ### Install Babel
 Since almost every React Component is written in ES6 you need to translate those components to ES5 in order to make your browser understand your code.
-Thats the reason why you need Babel.
+That's the reason why you need Babel.
 To install Babel, type ```npm i @babel/core babel-loader @babel/preset-env @babel/preset-react --save-dev``` on your terminal.
 Note the flag ```--save-dev```.
-That tells your package manager that your aplication will going to need that module in a *development* enviroment.
+That tells your package manager that your application will gonna need that module in a *development* environment.

 ```
-**NOTE:** You probably will need to install older modules of babel because the new ones needs to resolve some dependencies.
-Type ```npm i babel-core babel-loader babel-preset-react --save-dev```
+NOTE: You probably will need to install older modules of babel because the new ones need to resolve some dependencies.
+Type npm i babel-core babel-loader babel-preset-react --save-dev
 ```